Giancarlo Badessi

-Giancarlo Badessi (1928 – 2011) was an Italian actor.
+Giancarlo Badessi (21 September 1928 – 6 December 2011) was an Italian actor.

 Life and career

 Born in Lecco, at the age of almost 40 Badessi gave up his daily job as an accountant to embrace the theatre, making his debut in a stage play directed by Giancarlo Cobelli.
 He was also active in cinema and on television, often playing character roles.

-Badessi died in Rome at the age of 83 from a heart attack, on 6 December 2011.
+Badessi died from a heart attack in Rome, on 6 December 2011, at the age of 83.